nsg/ohmigon/README.md

 # Ohmigon

-A addon to control Ohmigo-USB from Home Assistant.
-At the moment this is mostly written for my needs where I controls and Elomax 250 with values specific for my needs.
+A add-on to control Ohmigo-USB from Home Assistant.
+At the moment this is mostly written for my needs where I controls an Elomax 250 with values specific for my needs.
 If you find this useful feel free to contribute and/or ask me for assistance.
 I'm happy to make this a more generic addon in the future.

+## Possible improvements

+* I have hard coded temperature/ohm values for my specific needs.
+This should of course move over to the configuration.
+* Figure out _why_ `uart: true` do not work, remove the need for `full_access`.

 ## Install